pagevamp/laravel-cloudwatch-logs/readme.md

 ### Usage with AWS Lambda

-Make sure the AWS Lambda template contains an IAM role with enough access to create log groups.
+Make sure the AWS Lambda template contains an IAM role with enough access.
+So think about Logs:CreateLogGroup, Logs:DescribeLogGroups, Logs:CreateLogStream, Logs:DescribeLogStream, Logs:PutRetentionPolicy and Logs:PutLogEvents

 ### Config